When it comes to your content marketing strategy, blogging should be home base.

 There's a reason why blogs like Hubspot's gets over a million visits through organic search engine results alone.

-They've invested in their blogging and powered their way through to a SEO-driven library, and now their blogs are working for them while they sleep.
+They've invested in their blogging and powered their way through to an SEO-driven content library, and now their blogs are working for them while they sleep.

 7. Your blogs are an opportunity for transparency